We may earn money or products from the companies mentioned in this post.(Last Updated On: August 27, 2022)

-These vegan chocolate truffles are SO delicious and perfect for just about any occasion!
+These vegan chocolate truffles are so delicious and the ultimate dairy free chocolate treat.

-They’re so rich and decadent, thanks to creamy coconut milk and nut butter which bring these vegan chocolates to the next level.
+They’re so rich and decadent, made with creamy coconut milk and almond butter and coated in chocolate sprinkles!

-What makes these chocolates amazing is how healthy they are, with subtle flavors of almond, maple and vanilla, all combined with smooth dairy-free chocolate.
+These chocolates have subtle flavors of almond, maple and vanilla, all combined with smooth dairy-free chocolate.

 I love making these for the holidays, birthdays, or just to have a chocolaty snack available during the week!